labmec/neopz/docs/material/index.rst

    :outline:
    :no-link:

 The :cpp:expr:`TPZMatBase` is a variadic class template, meaning that it can be instantiated with an arbitrary number of the :cpp:expr:`Interfaces` parameters.
 This will be used so one can create interfaces according to their needs.
+The class TPZMatBase is a subclass of :cpp:expr:`TPZMaterialT<TVar>` and of each :cpp:expr:`Interfaces` parameter.
 You can read more about these interfaces in the section :ref:`section-interfaces`.

 .. note::
    :cpp:expr:`TPZMatBase` is a variadic class template.
 Therefore